 John Howard waited a long time to become Prime Minister.
 By the time he won the job, he had been in parliament for 22 years.

-Howard became Australia’s second-longest-serving Prime Minister, and during his term in office achieved nationwide gun control legislation and significant reforms in industrial relations and taxation.
+Howard became Australia’s second-longest-serving Prime Minister, and during his term in office achieved nationwide gun safety legislation and significant reforms in industrial relations and taxation.

 After 11 years in office, Howard became the second Prime Minister to lose his seat in the House of Representatives while still serving as Prime Minister.

 John Winston Howard was born in Earlwood in Sydney on 26 July 1939.
 He grew up in this south-western industrial suburb, attending the local government primary school and later Canterbury Boys’ High School.

 After studying law at the University of Sydney, Howard graduated in 1961, and then practised as a solicitor for the next 12 years.
 A committed Liberal Party member, he was soon deeply involved in its organisation.
 He joined the party’s New South Wales State Executive in 1963, and served as State Vice-President of the party from 1972 to 1974.

 In 1971 Howard married Janette Parker, and they had a daughter and two sons.